akka/akka/akka-docs/src/main/paradox/scala/cluster-client.md

 contact points.
 A client that is restarted could then use this information to supersede any previously configured contact points.

-The `ClusterClientReceptionist` sends out notifications in relation to having received contact from a `ClusterClient`.
+The `ClusterClientReceptionist` sends out notifications in relation to having received a contact from a `ClusterClient`.
 This notification enables the server containing the receptionist to become aware of what clients are connected.